user-story-based-exercises/sew-javascript-classes/README.md

   - no argument -> number is 0
   - one argument -> (real) number or complex object
   - two arguments -> real and imaginary part
+- The class has a static method to determine whether two complex numbers are equal.
-- A number of different test cases is provided.
+- A number of different test cases test **all** methods and possible parameter types.

 *Hint*: JavaScript allows [default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters?retiredLocale=de).